Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 However, if a function calls itself an infinite number of times, when will we actually get an answer and solve our problem?
 Recursive functions are more helpful when they actually _do_ stop!

-In order to properly handle recursive functions, let's dissect the anatomy of one.
-Dissecting the anatomy of a recursive function will help us read and debug them.
+In order to better read and debug recursive functions, let's dissect the anatomy of one.

 ### Base Cases are Stopping Conditions

 Recursive algorithms will usually take in at least one argument.
-A recursive algorithm handles different situations based on what that argument is.
+A recursive algorithm handles different situations based on the value of the argument.
 The algorithm should handle:

 - At least one _recursive case_
 - At least one _base case_